lmullen/americas-public-bible/website/content/how-to-use.md

-This setence has a typo.
+This sentence does not have a typo.

 This website contains elements akin to a traditionally published book, but it also contains interactive elements that take advantage of the medium of the web.
 All of the elements of this website are accessible from the [home page](/), which serves as a table of contents.